Biocair is fully engaged in the Brexit process and has detailed plans in place.

 What if there's no deal?

-The UK government has been planning for a no deal scenario, while stressing it's unlikely.
-If the UK leaves the EU with no deal by March 2019, EU shipments would be treated the same as rest of world (ROW) parcels.
+The UK government has been planning for a no-deal scenario, while stressing it's unlikely.
+If the UK leaves the EU with no-deal, EU shipments would be treated the same as rest of world (ROW) parcels.

 What does a no customs agreement mean for cross-border shipments?